-The QUT Guild’s Student Assist Team help hundreds of students do this every year and we want to help you too.
+The QUT Guild’s Student Assist Team help hundreds of students review their grades every year.
 Whether this is your first or hundredth time disputing your grade, you should keep reading.
 We go through some of the common mistakes we see when it comes to these applications.
 Before we delve into that, let’s start with the basics first.

 HOW TO REVIEW YOUR GRADE

 There are three steps involved in the grade review process.